iotaledger/wallet.rs/docs/docs/libraries/python/examples.md

 ![faucet screenshot](../../../static/img/libraries/screenshot_faucet.png)

-You can use the following example to generate a new database and account:
+You can use the following example to sync your accounts and retrieve their balances.

 ```python
 # Copyright 2020 IOTA Stiftung